jjlee42/northerlywind.github.io/_posts/2016-11-21-SfN-for-First-Timers.md

 #### Things to pack you might not have packed
 * **Notebook and pen**.
 Really, there were a lot of things I wrote down that I completely forgot I had looked at.

-* Phone charger.
+* **Phone charger**.
 Due to frequent use of Twitter (and Uber/Lyft) I quickly ran out of battery many times.
 Bring one with several charges.

-* Coffee thermos.
-I eventually abandoned this due to weight but in the initial few jet lagged days, it was a lifesaver to have a thermos full of filter coffee I topped up in the morning.
+* **Coffee thermos.** I eventually abandoned this due to weight but in the initial few jet lagged days, it was a lifesaver to have a thermos full of filter coffee I topped up in the morning.